dtcooper/tomato/README.md

 - [ ] Make weights for previous 24 hours...
 AND reflect that in front-end (day-of pill) and back-end (sortable)... will require change to `END_DATE_PRIORITY_WEIGHT_MULTIPLIER`
     - [x] Added day-of-event pill
+- [x] Rudimentary stopset editor, in the form of "skip/queue", regenerate asset, and swap asset
+  - [ ] Ability to "audition" assets on a second audio output?
 - [x] ~~Stop playing at end of current asset.
 (Stop playing in 3s with fadeout as well?)~~ (Covered by skip)
-- [ ] Clickable playbar that seeks?

 Other things
 - [ ] Ability to do speech synthesis / pull asset from API? / weather